aquabu/remy/README.md

 If you are configuring a cluster of boxes, look at the [chef/config/chef.yml](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/chef/config/chef.yml) file as an example.
 You'll see a :servers section; each server should specify its :ip_address.
-When Remy runs, Remy will find the section of the :servers in the yml file which has the same :ip_address as the currently specified value, and those values will get "promoted" to the top level, and applied against this chef node.
+When Remy runs, Remy will find the section of the :servers in the yml file which has the same :ip_address as the currently specified value, and those values will get "promoted" to the top level, and applied against this chef node (i.e., JSON will be generated which contains these values).

 #### :cloud_configuration